 The reason why US-domiciled ETFs are not available for European investors can be summed up in one word: compliance.

-To be allowed on EU markets, US-domiciled ETFs are required to produce documentation according to standards prescribed by MiFID, the EU's legal framework for securities trading.
+To be allowed on EU markets, US-domiciled ETFs (exchange-traded funds) are required to produce documentation according to standards prescribed by MiFID, the EU's legal framework for securities trading.
 These are called KIDs (Key Information Document); all EU ETFs have these, but most US ETFs don't.
 However, some brokers still provide US ETFs to EU investors despite these regulations.